interrogator/jason-lee-iran/README.md

 This is the Imam Square in Esfahan, Iran.

-There is a very special technique to take photos of horse drawn carriages.
+There is a very special technique to take photos of horse-drawn carriages.
 If you just stand in the middle of the road near the carriages path the drivers always steer their horse away from you.
-But if you jump out of the side of a bush like I did...you freak some people out, but you get a nice wide angle shot.
+But if you jump out of the side of a bush like I did...you freak some people out, but you get a nice wide-angle shot.

 Probably one of the things I never thought I would leave in photography.